Protect Your Family’s Future: Call A Qualified Florida Guardianship Attorney

 How The Courts Determine Incapacitation

-To establish a guardianship, you need to go through a court process and file a petition, through an attorney, based on factual information, stating you basis as to why someone should be found incapacitated.
+To establish a guardianship, you need to go through a court process and file a petition – through an attorney and based on factual information – stating your case as to why someone should be found incapacitated.
 The court then appoints a committee of three members, which typically consists of two physicians and one person who has additional knowledge, skill, training or education to develop an expert opinion about the situation.
 At least one of these three people needs to have knowledge of the incapacity, and all three members of the committee must submit their findings to the court.
 Their examination typically consists of three parts:

 - Physical examination

 - Mental health examination

 Once these evaluations have been done, the committee will make a decision.
 To learn more, read this summary of five key facts.

 The Role Of The Florida Guardianship Attorney